EpicentralLabs/lab-docs/docs/src/introduction/labstoken.md

 <img src="/LABS-Total-Accumulation.png">

 ## Token Circulating Supply Schedule

-Circulating Supply is the amount of tokens that will be "out there" with accessability by the public.
+Circulating Supply is the amount of tokens that will be "out there" with accessibility by the public.

 <img src="/LABS-Released-Per-Month.png">